verana-labs/verifiable-trust-spec/spec.md

   - `id`: the DID of the credential holder
   - all attributes required by the referenced Credential Schema
 - `credentialSchema`: an object containing:
-  - `id`: the identifier of the VTJSC issued by the Trust Registry Ecosystem DID
+  - `id`: the identifier of the VTJSC issued by the Ecosystem DID
   - `type`: `JsonSchemaCredential`
 - a valid cryptographic proof, as defined by the Verifiable Credentials specification